 AOB

 The CC web site is now up to date.
 Discussions were held as to how best to update the site with the various windfarm updates.
-CP to put proposal to Tina Paige at the Highland Council and cc MD as to whether Jean in the Service Point could undertake the task in addition to updating with monthly minutes etc in return for a contribution towards the cost.
+CP to put proposal to Tina Page at the Highland Council and cc MD as to whether Jean in the Service Point could undertake the task in addition to updating with monthly minutes etc in return for a contribution towards the cost.
 Also to raise with windfarms as to whether they would contribute to the costs as have responsibility to update the community and would therefore be beneficial for them to do so via the web site.

 MD to raise with Highland Council lack of seat at bus stop at Abertarff which is still outstanding.